dasebe/webcachesim/README.md

 ```

 ## Trace Format
-Request traces must be given in a space-separated format with 3 columns and additionally columns for extra features.
+Request traces are expected to be in a space-separated format with 3 columns and additionally columns for extra features.
 - time should be a long long int, but can be arbitrary (for future TTL feature, not currently in use)
 - id should be a long long int, used to uniquely identify objects
 - size should be uint32, this is object's size in bytes
 - extra features are optional uint16 features.
-They can be viewed as categorical feature.
+LRB currently interprets them as categorical features (e.g., object type).

 | time |  id | size | \[extra_feature(s)\] |
 | ---- | --- | ---- |  ----               |